 6 hard-boiled or baked happy egg co. eggs

 1 tablespoon mustard

 1/8 cup chopped dill pickles

-Dice eggs after cooling and place in small mixing bowl.
+Dice eggs after cooling and place in a small mixing bowl.
 Add mayonnaise, mustard, and chopped dill pickles.
 Combine well and then serve on croissant or bread.
 Refrigerate if not serving immediately.

 This recipe makes two generous sandwiches.
 One for now and one to pack for lunch tomorrow.

-The happy eggs co. never uses hormones and offers both a on free range on Pasture and Organic Free Range on Pasture eggs.
+The happy eggs co. never uses hormones and offers both on a free-range on Pasture and Organic Free Range on Pasture eggs.
 To find your local retailer, use the happy egg co. store locator: http://thehappyeggco.com/store-locator/

 To get email updates click here